deephealthproject/eddl/docs/source/tensor/logic_functions.rst

 all
 ^^^^^^^^^^^^^^

-Test whether all array elements along a given axis evaluate to True.
+Test whether all elements evaluate to True.

 .. code-block:: c++